rokucommunity/vscode-brightscript-language/README.md

 To do this you need a few simple things:
 - In your VS Code user settings add the `brightscript.rokuAdvancedLayoutEditor.trackerTaskFileLocation` setting.
 (See [Extension Settings](#Extension-Settings) for more information)
 - Add the entry point comment `' vscode_rale_tracker_entry` to your code.
-  - This is optional as you can still include the the code to create the tracker task your self.
+  - This is optional as you can still include the the code to create the tracker task yourself.
-  - I recommend adding it to the end of your `screen.show()` call.
+  - We recommend adding it to the end of your `screen.show()` call.
 For example: `screen.show() ' vscode_rale_tracker_entry`
-  - This can be added anywhere in the channel including source files but it must be on or after the your call to `screen.show()`
+  - This can be added anywhere in the channel including source files but it must be on or after the call to `screen.show()`
-- Set the `injectRaleTrackerTask` value to true in your `launch.json`.
+- Set the `injectRaleTrackerTask` value to true in `launch.json`.
 For example:

 ```json
 {